-Interest and other financing costs incurred during the construction period on borrowings used to finance the acquisition and construction of a qualifying asset are capitalized as to the appropriate asset accounts (included in "Investment properties" and "Inventories" in 2021 and prior years) account in the parent company statement of financial position).
+Interest and other financing costs incurred during the construction period on borrowings used to finance the acquisition and construction of a qualifying asset are capitalized as to the appropriate asset accounts (included in "Investment properties" account in the parent company statement of financial position).
 All other borrowing costs are expensed in the period in which they occur.